autonomousvision/carla_garage/README.md

 E.g. in PyCharm: Settings -> Project -> Python Interpreter -> Show all -> garage (need to add from existing conda environment first) -> Show Interpreter Paths -> add all the absolute paths above (without pythonpath).

 ## Pre-Trained Models
-We provide a set of pretrained models [here](https://drive.google.com/file/d/1dDeeRrPL7UAqqHn4RMdg3DrvHSlNgzmE/view?usp=sharing).
+We provide a set of pretrained models [here](https://s3.eu-central-1.amazonaws.com/avg-projects-2/jaeger2023arxiv/models/pretrained_models.zip).
+The models are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
 These are the final model weights used in the paper, the folder indicates the benchmark.
 For the training and validation towns, we provide 3 models which correspond to 3 different training seeds.
+The format is `approach_trainingsetting_seed`.
+Each folder has an `args.txt` containing the training settings in text, a `config.pickle` containing all hyperparameters for the code and a `model_0030.pth` containing the model weights.
+Additionally, there are training logs for most models.

 ## Evaluation